Laplace no Ma

-Laplace no Ma (ラプラスの魔, Rapurasu no Ma) is a survival horror role-playing video game released in 1987 by HummingBirdSoft for the NEC PC-8801 and NEC PC-9801.
-The game was also ported to the Sharp X68000, MSX, Super Famicom by Vic Tokai and PC Engine CD by Human Entertainment.
-It is part of the Ghost Hunter dungeon crawler series, which also includes Kurokishi no Kamen for the 3DO and Paracelsus no Maken for the PC-9801.
+is a horror-themed role-playing video game released in 1987 by HummingBirdSoft for the NEC PC-8801 and NEC PC-9801.
+The game was also ported to various Japanese computers and later to consoles with Super Famicom and PC Engine Super CD-ROM².
+It became the first part of the Gōsuto Hantā series which includes both Kurokishi no Kamen (1994), Paracelsus no Maken (1994), and Gōsuto Hantā Arukeringa no Ma Umi (2020).